Chapter 3: Automatic Differentiation

 This is simple Base class for All our Functions.
 All the Functions will be subclass of Function.

 What does the forward method return?
 Numpy Arrays!
-Should we wrap the Output around the Tensor class ?
+Should we wrap the output in a Tensor?

 Yes! because this Output will be used for further calculations and is a part of computation graph.